arienshibani/hallofresh.no/README.md

 * Scale the plan for your household size, and the shopping list adjusts automatically.

 ### Isn't the point to avoid shopping?💡
 [Meny](https://meny.no/nettbutikk/) and [Oda](https://oda.com/no/) both offer home delivery.
-You dont have to step foot in a grocery store unless you want
+You dont have to step foot in a grocery store unless you want to.
+[Foodora markets](https://www.foodora.no/groceries) is also an option, albeit a bit more expensive.

 ## Quickstart 🚀